nikolina2k/movie-search/README.md

 ## Technologies Used

-- JavaScript: Used for implementing interactions and managing different states.
+- Vanilla JavaScript: Used for implementing interactions and managing different states.

 - HTML: Used for structuring the web page content.